-Drying clothes and household linens on a clothesline is energy efficient, helps items last longer because it is more gentle on fabrics than a clothes dryer, and good exercise for the waistline.
+Drying clothes and household linens on a clothesline is energy efficient, helps items last longer because it is more gentle on fabrics than a clothes dryer and good exercise for the waistline.
 The supplies you need are minimal and, best of all, the air and heat are free.
-Choose an outdoor clothesline that fits your lifestyle, aesthetics and needs so you will use it more frequently.
+Choose an outdoor clothesline that fits your lifestyle, aesthetics, and needs so you will use it more frequently.

-Tips for Hanging Laundry on a Clothesline
+Hanging Laundry on a Clothesline

 Whether hanging on an indoor or outdoor clothesline, follow these tips to help you keep your clothing looking good and lessen wrinkles: